Keeganw3/Pianos-R-Us/README.md

 </details>

 ## Planning
-* A Github project with issues was used as an Agile Tool for tracking progress on this project.
-The issues were tracked using a kanban board and were linked to an Epic that would show the over all goal of the issues.
+* A project in Github was used as an Agile Tool for tracking the building process of this project.
+Issues were tracked using a kanban board and linked to multiple Epics that would show the over all progress of this project's development.
+Each issue was tested to ensure that they could be considered completed.
+The criteria of these tests are outlined below.

 # Testing
 ## Validator Testing